-Students who officially withdraw from the college, who are dismissed at the convenience of the college, or who are expelled from the residence hall, will receive refunds of board costs on the lesser of actual meals remaining or a percentage of the semester remaining.
+Students who officially withdraw from the college, who are dismissed at the convenience of the college, or who are expelled from the residence hall, will receive refunds of board costs based on the unused portion calculated as a percentage of the semester remaining.
 Such refunds resulting from the substantiated death of a student will be paid to the student's estate.
 In the case of refunds due to students who receive grants and/or scholarships, the refunds will be paid to the grants and/or scholarship accounts.
 No refunds will be made until the student turns in a completed dorm check-out sheet to the Business Office.